castred/Intelligent-EARTH/README.md

 This workshop aims to upskill Physics graduate students on the following: (1) Programming for Data Analysis, (2) Geospatial Data Analysis, (3) Machine Learning Methodologies for the Earth Sciences.
 The workshop will primarily utilize Google Colaboratory with Python 3.xx as its kernel.

+The content of the folders will be uploaded every after session, restricted to the attendance of participants.

 <br> </br>

 # Schedule of Activities